-We at Luno Life firmly support a license to roam whenever possible.
-While this loose lifestyle is great for adventure, it can make it a bit tricky to plan resting places ahead of time.
+Luno Life supports a license to roam whenever possible.
+This loose lifestyle is great for adventure, but it can make it a bit tricky to plan resting places ahead of time.
 Luckily, the Bureau of Land Management (BLM) has got our back when it comes to nomadic wandering!
 The millions of acres of BLM land throughout the country offer plenty of free and accessible space for us to use as a home base while car camping.
 Here’s how you can take advantage of all of those acres for unbridled exploration in the future!

 What is BLM Land?

 BLM land refers to the more than 245 million acres that are overseen by the Bureau of Land Management.
 The Bureau administers the use and protection of public lands with the dual mission to conserve and preserve the terrain for ecological and recreational purposes.
 There is no shortage of BLM land in the U.S. as it makes up roughly 10% of the total acreage of the country.
 More than 55 million people in the West live within 25 miles of BLM lands.

 BLM land is exciting because it is owned by everyone.
 This means that all of those sprawling acres are available for use by the public so you can pull up and throw down in any of these millions of acres as you please.
 You may even camp on land that has mining claims, so long as there are no signs posted by BLM management that indicate otherwise.
 You may also cross private land if there is a public road to reach BLM areas.
 Best of all, the use of land is typically free!
 More than 99% of the land managed by BLM is available to the public at no cost.
 This grants travelers the liberty to explore unencumbered by campsite reservations and late check-out fees so they can roll wherever the road takes them.